benwiggy/PDFsuite/README.md

 The repository for the Swift version of these scripts (along with shortcuts for Shortcuts.app) can be found here: https://github.com/benwiggy/Swift-PDFSuite

 But...
 Swift is brick slow as a scripting language, compared to python.
-So, swings and roundabouts.
+So, I still prefer using python.

 ### Everything you could possibly want to do to a PDF is just a click away!